Prussian Blue (duo)

-Prussian Blue was an American pop music duo composed of Lynx Vaughan Gaede and Lamb Lennon Gaede, fraternal twins born on June 30, 1992, in Bakersfield, California.
+Prussian Blue was an American pop music duo composed of Lynx Vaughan Gaede and Lamb Lennon Gaede, sororal twins born on June 30, 1992, in Bakersfield, California.
 The duo was formed in early 2003 by their mother, April Gaede, a member of the neo-Nazi organization National Alliance.
 Their music was described as racist and white supremacist, promoting neo-Nazi rhetoric such as Holocaust denial.
 Lynx and Lamb ceased touring when they were about 14 years old.
 In later interviews, they renounced their political views.